-Where to Get Nutritious Food
+Where to Get Nutritious Produce

 What if you are nowhere near a farm?
 The Environmental Working Group publishes and updates a list every year called The Dirty Dozen and The Clean Fifteen.

 This list identifies the foods most and least likely to be contaminated with pesticides.
-Look at the Quick Start Guide to Dental

 There are two concerns with mass produced dairy products available today.
-The first concern is pasteurization.
+The first concern is pasteurization…

 Milk is full of tooth-building calcium, but we need the enzyme phosphatase to absorb that calcium.
-When milk is pasteurized, it destroys phosphatase, along with important parts of other vitamins like Vit C and beneficial probiotics.
+When milk is pasteurized, it destroys phosphatase, along with important parts of other teeth-protecting vitamins.

 Without the phosphatase, all of that wonderful calcium remains unavailable to you.
 This leads to deposits of inorganic calcium in places we don’t want it, like tartar on your teeth, plaque in your arteries and stones in your organs (gall bladder and kidney are two common areas).

 The second problem with conventional dairy products has to do with the quality of the milk.
-Most milk, even organic milk is from cows that are not raised naturally.
+Most milk, even organic milk, is from cows that are not raised naturally.

 The result is milk that is too sweet and lacking in nutrients.
 For example, Vitamin K2 is essential for tooth and bone health, but is only found in dairy products if the cow has been eating grass, not grain.